microsoft/fluentui-blazor/examples/FluentUI.Demo.Shared/wwwroot/docs/DesignTokens.md

 }
 ```

 As can be seen in the code above (with the `ref4.Element`), it is posible to apply multiple tokens to the same component.

-For Design Tokens that work with a color value, you must call the ToSwatch() extension method on a string value or use one of the Swatch constructors.
+For Design Tokens that work with a color value, you must call the `ToSwatch()` extension method on a string value or use one of the Swatch constructors.
 This
 makes sure the color is using a format that Design Tokens can handle.
-A Swatch has a lot of commonality with the System.Drawing.Color struct.
+A Swatch has a lot of commonality with the `System.Drawing.Color` struct.
 Instead of
 the values of the components being between 0 and 255, in a Swatch the components are expressed as a value between 0 and 1.

 > **Important**
 >
 >
-> **The Design Tokens are manipulated through JavaScript interop working with an ElementReference.
+> **The Design Tokens are manipulated through JavaScript interop working with an `ElementReference`.
 There is no JavaScript element until after the component
 is rendered.
-This means you can only work with the Design Tokens from code after the component has been rendered in OnAfterRenderAsync and not in any earlier
+This means you can only work with the Design Tokens from code after the component has been rendered in `OnAfterRenderAsync` and not in any earlier
-lifecycle methods.
+lifecycle methods**.

 ### Using Design Tokens as components
 The Design Tokens can also be used as components in a `.razor` page directely.
 It looks like this: